WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 And yet another example are denial-of-service prevention techniques, typically done using BGP peering and re-routing.
-Though in principle these technicques can work for VoIP, they are deployed in conjunction with the load balancers which represent the entry point into these cloud provider networks.
+Though in principle these techniques can work for VoIP, they are deployed in conjunction with the load balancers which represent the entry point into these cloud provider networks.
 Consequently, the protections these cloud providers offer do not extend to applications which merely use these